Diocese of Providence: 1830 to 1872

-In the 1830s, John Corry started looking for a plot of land to build the first Catholic church in Providence.
-However, many landowners were unwilling to go against anti-Catholic sentiment in the city by selling him land.
-Corry obtained a property and starting building Saints Peter and Paul Church, which was dedicated in 1838.
+By the early 19th century, resentment was beginning to build in many areas of the United States due to the rising number of Catholic immigrants from Ireland and Europe.
+In the 1830s, John Corry, a diocesan priest, started looking for a plot of land to build the first Catholic church in Providence.
+However, many landowners were unwilling to sell him any land.
+Corry eventually obtained a property and starting building Saints Peter and Paul Church, which was dedicated in 1838.

 In 1843, Pope Gregory XVI erected the Diocese of Hartford, which included both Connecticut and Rhode Island.
 The pope selected Monsignor William Tyler of Boston as the first bishop of Hartford.
 At the time, only 600 Catholics lived in Hartford, Connecticut, as opposed to 2,000 in Providence.
 For that reason, Tyler petitioned the Vatican to move the diocesan see from Hartford to Providence.
 The oldest existing Catholic church in Rhode Island, St. Mary's, was founded in West Warwick in 1844.
+Tyler died in Providence on June 18, 1849, at age 45.

+The Sisters of Mercy in 1852 opened the St. Xavier Academy, the first orphanage in Providence.
+Three years later, flyers written by anti-Catholic activists appeared around Providence, promoting an attack on the orphanage.
+Catholic leaders marshalled a force of 400 to guard the home until the threat passed.

 1872 to 1887

 On February 16, 1872, Pope Pius IX erected the Diocese of Providence, taking all of Rhode Island from the Diocese of Hartford.
 The pope also included several parts of Massachusetts, including the islands of Martha's Vineyard and Nantucket, Cape Cod, and the Fall River area in the new diocese.
-The pope named Thomas Hendricken as the first bishop of Providence.
+The pope named Thomas Hendricken of Hartford as the first bishop of Providence.
 The new diocese had 125,000 parishioners, 43 churches, nine parish schools and one orphanage.

 During Hendricken's tenure, French-Canadian Catholics started migrating into the diocese to work in the textile mills in Woonsocket and Fall River, Massachusetts.
 Hendricken created 13 English-speaking parishes and two French-speaking parishes during this time.
 By 1873, the immigration into the diocese slowed and the post-war boom ended with many of his flock unemployed or on reduced wages.
-Hendricken started the design and construction of the Cathedral of SS Peter and Paul.
+Hendricken oversaw the design and construction of the Cathedral of SS Peter and Paul.

+Four religious sisters from the Little Sisters of the Poor arrived in Pawtucket in 1881.
+With $160,000 in funding from the Irish industrialist Joseph Banigan, they were able to open the Holy Trinity Home, a residence for the elderly.

 1887 to 1900

 After Hendricken died in 1886, Pope Leo XIII in 1887 named Matthew Harkins of Boston as the next bishop of Providence.
-During his tenure as bishop, Harkins constructed the following institutions:
+The Rhode Island branch of the Society of St. Vincent de Paul (SVDP) in 1890 opened the St. Vincent de Paul Infant Asylum in Providence.